Philosophy: Humanistic Philosophy, BA

 The minimum total course units for graduation in this major is 36.
 Double majors may entail more course units.

-Required: 8 course units in PHIL and 8 course units in Humanities and/or PSCI (Non-PHIL courses need permission of the Undergraduate Chair).
+Required: 8 course units in Philosophy and 8 course units in Humanities and/or Political Science (Non-Philosophy courses need permission of the Undergraduate Chair).

 For information about the General Education requirements, please visit the College of Arts & Sciences Curriculum page.